emberjs/website/assets/docs/handlebars.md

 <span class="highlight">Peter</span>
 </pre>

 NOTE: Parameters to helper functions are passed as names, not their current values.
 This allows you to optionally set up observers on the values.
-To get the current value of the parameter, use SC.getPath, as shown above.
+To get the current value of the parameter, use Ember.getPath, as shown above.